TECH © www.rt66pix.com

-Other significant gear includes a lightweight knee-pad for low angles, and a folding metal step-stool (kept in the trunk) that lets me be 8-feet (2.4 m) tall when needed...like for some of the "Cold Beer" shots and "Stop Littering Your Desert."
+Other significant gear includes a lightweight foam knee-pad for low angles, and a folding metal step-stool (kept in the trunk) that lets me be 8-feet (2.4 m) tall when needed...like for some of the "Cold Beer" shots and "Stop Littering Your Desert."
 The stool has been modified with a rubber mount on top that accepts either tripod configured as a monopod.

-I don't travel with a laptop.
-Instead, a simple memo pad and mechanical pencil (ballpoints dry up) allow for location notes.
+A simple memo pad and mechanical pencil (ballpoints dry up) allow for location notes.

-When traveling by car, this over-the-shoulder bag containing the D7000 and other gear is kept in a large Coleman beverage cooler, modified with several inches of foam rubber.
+When traveling by car, this over-the-shoulder bag containing the D7200 and other gear is kept in a large Coleman beverage cooler, modified with several inches of foam rubber.
 This is padded outside with carpet and secured to trunk-mounts with heavy Velcro straps, providing a great deal of thermal and shock protection.
 The camera is in a controlled environment, but closer to ambient air temperature than it would be in the passenger compartment, generally eliminating condensation problems.

 For post-production I use Photoshop Elements.
 Some images are cropped to various degrees.
-All are adjusted for exposure and sharpness.
+All are adjusted for exposure and sometimes sharpness.

 Years ago, in the film era, equipment and technical notes from the late Galen Rowell helped me greatly, although our subject matter never overlapped.
 His stunning "adventure photography" images live on at www.mountainlight.com.